Skip to content

 WP4: Capacity Building

-WP4 is led by Dr Petra Mens (AMC, Netherlands) and co-coordinated by Dr Mireia Piqueras (ISGlobal, Spain).
+WP4 is led by Dr Petra Mens (AMC, Netherlands) and co-coordinated by Dr Raquel González (ISGlobal, Spain).

 This WP elaborates the capacity building strategy of the project.
 The main objective is to improve clinical and research capacity in the five malaria endemic countries where the trial will be carried out.
 Training activities will include placental histology, GLP and GCP, ECG reading, ultrasound, molecular biology, training of 2 PhD and 5 MSc students (one from each malaria endemic country).
 Furthermore, this WP will support the recruiting sites in the development of ancillary studies.